neura-sx/neura-sx.github.io/BUILD_WIN64.md

 [Graphene-Aux]\cmake-3.4.1-win32-x86\bin\cmake-gui -G "Visual Studio 14 Win64"
 ```
 A CMake GUI should pop up as a result.
-Enter the following path in the *source code* field
+Enter the following path in the source code field:
 `[Graphene-Main]\bitshares-2`
-Enter the following ptah in the *binaries* field
+Enter the following ptah in the binaries field:
 `[Graphene-Main]\bin64`
 And hit `Configure`.
 Confirm the creation of a new folder called `bin64`.
 A new pop-up window should appear.
-Please select `Visual Studio 14 2015 Win64` and `Use default native compilers` and hit `Finish`.
+Please select `Visual Studio 14 2015 Win64` and `Use default native compilers` and then hit `Finish`.
-There will some warnings displayed in red in the CMake console but these can be safely ignored.
+There will be some warnings displayed in red in the CMake console but these can be safely ignored.
 If successful, the process is should end with the message `Configuring done`.
 Now hit `Generate`.
 And once you get the message `Generating done` you can exit the CMake GUI and also close the command prompt console.